ljmccarthy/devo/README.rst

 Known Bugs
 ----------

-* The 'Kill' and 'Terminate' buttons in the terminal pane don't work on Windows.
+* Occasionally files may disappear from the tree view in Windows when running CVS update.

 Known Limitations
 -----------------

-* Syntax colouring is only supported for Python and C/C++ at the moment.
+* Syntax colouring is only supported for Python, C, C++ and Java.
   More languages will be added in the future.

 Bug Reporting
 -------------